-Synagogue, church attacks in Russia’s Dagestan kill police: Report
+Synagogue, church attacks in Russia’s Dagestan kill police

 Gunmen shot at a synagogue and church in Derbent, as well as a police post in Makhachkala.

-Gunmen have killed at least two police officers during attacks on a synagogue, an Orthodox church and a police post in the Russian republic of Dagestan, the country’s interior ministry has said, according to local news agencies.
+Gunmen have killed at least five police officers during what appear to be coordinated attacks on a synagogue, an Orthodox church and a police post in the Russian republic of Dagestan, the Ministry of Internal Affairs in Dagestan has said.

-Six people were wounded in the attacks, which took place in the cities of Derbent and Makhachkala on Sunday.
+Nine people were wounded in the attacks, which took place in the cities of Derbent and Makhachkala on Sunday evening.

 Keep readinglist of 3 items